Git branching strategy

 branch from the newly createddevelop-xyz

-branch - When the feature changes are complete they raise a merge request for review
+- When the feature changes are complete they raise a merge request for review

 - The changes are merged (ideally commits squashed) in to the